Canada's Carney named as Bank of England chief

 "It's very important for the global economy that the UK does well, that it succeeds in this rebalancing of their economy, that the reform of the British financial system is completed," he said.

-Carney will become the first non-British head of the central bank in its 300-year history, beating hot favourite BoE deputy governor Paul Tucker to the post, which will pay a salary of 624,000 pounds.
-The Bank of Canada does not disclose Carney's exact salary but says he is paid in a range equivalent to US $436,200 (272,030 pounds) - $513,000.
+Carney will become the first non-British head of the central bank in its 300-year history, beating hot favorite BoE deputy governor Paul Tucker to the post, which will pay a salary of 624,000 pounds ($1 million).
+The Bank of Canada does not disclose Carney's exact salary but says he is paid in a range equivalent to US$436,200-$513,000.

 During the crisis, Carney helped to make Canada's recession one of the shallowest of the world's richest nations.
 No Canadian bank needed government help, and the country recovered all the jobs it lost in the downturn relatively rapidly.